cyclist-grid/cyclist-grid/README.md

 Raster is a simple typography and grid framework written in SCSS.

 * It replaces the default sizes for header elements (i.e., `H1`-`H6`) based on the [traditional point scale](http://markboulton.co.uk/journal/five-simple-steps-to-better-typography-part-4).
 * But the header font sizes are not fixed, instead they're defined as ratios (based on `12px` body type).
-This means of the body font size is not `12px`, then the sizes of the headers maintain their proportional size relative to the body font size.
+This means if the body font size is not `12px`, then the sizes of the headers maintain their proportional size relative to the body font size.
 For example, at a font size of `12px`, the `H1` element will have a font size of `36px` (the "double great primer" size), but if the body font size is `11px`, then the `H1` element will have a font size of `33px` (`36/12 * 11 = 33`).
 * Text is [aligned to the baseline grid](http://24ways.org/2006/compose-to-a-vertical-rhythm) using the following rules:
 	* Headers are given a `line-height` that's a multiple of the [leading](http://en.wikipedia.org/wiki/Leading).
 	* All block level elements are given a `top-margin` of `0` and a `bottom-margin` equal to the leading.